PrazivalDharma/PrazivalDharma/README.md

 ---

 ### 💎 Current Mission: The Agape Engine
-I am architecting a decentralized Operating System for human civilization, built on the **Trinity Protocol**: Objective Truth, Agape (Selfless Love), and Mathematical Inevitability.
+We are architecting a decentralized Operating System for human civilization, built on the **Trinity Protocol**: Objective Truth, Agape (Selfless Love), and Mathematical Inevitability.

 ### 🛠️ The Technical Stack